evansbry000/SmartPlugApp/firmware/NewSetup/libraries.md

 5. Select the "Arduino UNO R4 WiFi" board from **Tools > Board**

 ## Troubleshooting Common Issues

-### SSL Connection Failures

-If you encounter SSL connection failures:

-1. Ensure the `trust_anchors.h` file includes the correct root certificates for Firebase
-2. Verify the system time is correctly set (SSL validation relies on accurate time)
-3. Some older versions of the SSL library have memory issues - update to the latest version

 ### WiFi Connection Problems